Advanced discovery topics#

 Once the docker-compose.yaml file is configured to your satisfaction then follow the standard installation instructions.

-Note that once you are running with a customized docker-compose file you will need to maintain that between releases.
-Hyperview may add new services, change default environment variables or default startup options for the various containers that compose the Linux Data Collector.
+Note that once you run with a customized docker-compose file, you must maintain that between releases.
+Hyperview may add new services or change default environment variables or startup options for the various containers composing the Linux Data Collector.

-Standard Linux command line tools such as diff and vim can be used to access any differences between the two files and the applicable changes can be ported to your environment.
+Standard Linux command line tools such as diff and vim can be used to assess any differences between the two files, and the applicable changes can be ported to your environment.

 By default, the Docker software does not perform log rotation for the “local/JSON” logging driver.
 For a standard installation of the Linux Data Collector on a standalone machine, it is easy to miss setting that up and risk potential disk space exhaustion.
 This is especially relevant if you are running the Data Collector software in trace mode while troubleshooting an issue.